-After a record start to 2020 supported by Super Bowl LIV, which took place in Miami, the effects of the COVID-19 pandemic caused a substantial decline in RevPAR given the significant drop in occupancy, with many cancellations related to both domestic and international leisure travelers and meeting/group events.
-ADR declines were not as significant due to the strong ADR increases during the Super Bowl week in February.
-Miami's resilience is evidenced by the city being one of the fastest rebounding markets in the nation, with 2022 RevPAR higher than the 2018 peak by nearly 20.0%, driven primarily by strong ADR increases and the shifting of travel patterns to domestic resort locations in lieu of Caribbean and European travel.
-However, year-to-date.
-Passengers arrivals into Miami International Airport have continued to increase weekly for both international and domestic travelers, and cruises from the Port of Miami have resumed, albeit at a slower pace than historically.
-In addition, calendar 2021 data indicate record ADR levels for the historical period shown and a strong demand rebound.
-The long-term outlook for Miami is positive, as the market remains the gateway to Latin America and benefits from its popularity as a leisure, business, and convention destination.
-In addition, Miami's low taxes and tropical climate have made it attractive for companies to plan relocations, including Blackstone, Spotify, Goldman Sachs, and a variety of other financial, technology, and startup companies are spurring hotel demand and developer interest in constructing new lodging supply.
+After a record start to 2020 supported by Super Bowl LIV, which took place in Miami, the effects of the COVID-19 pandemic caused a substantial decline in RevPAR given the significant drop in occupancy, with many cancellations related to both domestic and international leisure travel and meeting/group events.
+Miami's resilience was evidenced by the metro area being one of the fastest rebounding markets in the nation, with 2022 RevPAR higher than the 2018 peak by nearly 20.0%, driven primarily by strong ADR increases and the shifting of travel patterns to domestic resort locations in lieu of Caribbean and European travel.
+However, year-to-date 2023 data indicate a decline in both occupancy and ADR, as travel patterns have normalized and many people are opting to travel internationally.
+Nonetheless, the long-term outlook for Miami is positive, as the market remains the gateway to Latin America and benefits from its popularity as a leisure, business, and convention destination.
+In addition, Miami's low taxes and tropical climate have made it attractive for companies such as Citadel to relocate to the area, and a variety of other financial, technology, and startup companies are spurring hotel demand and developer interest in constructing new lodging supply.